shreeyasharma1804/notes/misc/FileSystems.md

 - A write to a soft link writes to the original file
 - A directory is a file name to inode mapping.
 The mapping can be stored linearly or a btree indexed on the file name
 - An extent is a contiguous array of blocks

+### FAT32

+- cluster ~= block

+#### SuperBlock

+- The superblock stores the cluster size, root directory cluster location

+#### Reading a file

+- The root directory cluster location is found from the superblock.
+- The file system stores FAT Tables, which holds a mapping of a cluster value to the next cluster value.
+This forms a linked list like structure for traversing directory/file data spanning across multiple clusters.
+- Each directory entry is 32 bytes in size which holds the file name (11 bytes), attributes, timestamps, cluster, file size(4 bytes) resulting in a maximum file size of 4GB
+- The file system is traversed based on these cluster linked lists stores in the FAT tables and the file content is read

+#### Writing to a file (New cluster allocation)

+- The FAT table stores all the available cluster
+- Clusters belonging to file form a linked list where the key value mapping contains the next cluster value
+- EOF is represented by 0xFFFFFFFF
+- Empty cluster is represented as 0x00000000
+- The file system scans the FAT tables to find the required number of clusters (Slow!)
+- The last found free cluster is cached by the FS so that spacial locality can be used to find the next free cluster faster

+#### Crash recovery

+- No crash recovery